pjakiela/ECON523/exercises/R4-DD2.md

 [Does a ban on informal health providers save lives?
 Evidence from Malawi](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4677333/) by Professor Susan Godlonton and Dr. Edward Okeke.
 The authors estimate the impact of Malawi's 2007 ban on traditional birth attendants (TBAs) on a range of birth outcomes.
-At the end of the exercise, we'll export our regression results to word using the `esttab` command.
-An overview of the use of `esttab` is available [here](https://pjakiela.github.io/stata/regression-table.html).
+At the end of the exercise, we'll export our regression results to excel using `openxlsx`.

-You can access the in-class activity as a [do file](https://github.com/pjakiela/ECON523/tree/gh-pages/exercises/ECON523-E4-in-class.do) or [pdf](https://github.com/pjakiela/ECON523/tree/gh-pages/exercises/ECON523-E4-in-class.pdf).

-You can also access the empirical exercise as a [do file](https://github.com/pjakiela/ECON523/tree/gh-pages/exercises/ECON523-E4-questions.do) or [pdf](https://github.com/pjakiela/ECON523/tree/gh-pages/exercises/ECON523-E4-questions.pdf).

 <br>